typography-interaction-2627/typography-interaction-2627.github.io/content/topic/html/index.md

 Some others are `<nav>`, `<article>`, `<section>`, and `<div>` (when nothing else is more appropriate).

-These are the structural containers of a website.
+These are the [semantic](https://developer.mozilla.org/en-US/docs/Glossary/Semantics#semantic_elements), [structural](https://developer.mozilla.org/en-US/docs/Learn_web_development/Core/Structuring_content/Structuring_documents) [containers](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements#content_sectioning) of a website.
 The names don’t imbue function directly, but help us organize and think about our content structure—and also are helpful for accessibility.

 <dt id="inline">